The calls for a #MMIW (Missing & Murdered Indigenous Women) National Inquiry continues to evolve.

 Contrast her killing to the not so sensational domestic violence murder of Jenna Marsden.

-It’s time for pro-inquiry supporters to look at the big picture, be honest and admit we know far too much about the killing of Aboriginal women to justify calls for a National Inquiry.
+It’s time for pro-inquiry supporters to look at the big picture, be honest and admit we know far too much about the killing of Indigenous women to justify calls for a National Inquiry.

-That knowledge should be immediately incorporated into a National Strategy and an Action Plan.
+That knowledge should be immediately incorporated into a National Strategy, Task Force and an Action Plan.

 Let’s all take a step back and let the WPS Homicide Unit worry about solving the Tina Fontaine murder case.

-In the meantime, the rest of the Country should start worrying about taking the measures needed to curb Domestic Violence.
+In the meantime, the rest of the Country should start worrying about taking the measures needed to curb domestic and family violence.

 That’s how we start reducing the victimization.